-Frequent trains and clearly indicated arrival times make travelling by underground a fast and simpler option.
+Frequent trains and clearly indicated arrival times make travelling by underground routes a fast and simpler option.
 You can view the Metro plans on most Barcelona maps and guide books, which usually say which stop is the nearest to a particular sight (the sign typically shows up as an ‘M’ in a diamond shape in most guide books) so you will always know where you are going.
-Wherever your stay is, a Metro station is not far by!
+Wherever your stay is, a Metro station is probably not far by!

 Escalators are usually available but for those with prams, lifts (elevators) are few and far between.
 Main interchange stations will usually have lifts although you may have to walk a way to find them.
 Look for the sign that has a box with people in it when you get off the train.